vistadataproject/nodeVISTA/osehraVISTA/README.md

   1. FMQL also runs as a service.
 Follow [fmql](/fmql) to setup the _fmqlServer.js_ for remote access to FMQL and its applications.

   2. To develop inside the VM, git clone the [VDM](https://github.com/vistadataproject/VDM) git and go into _prototypes_.
 There you'll find the existing VDP VDM prototypes and this is also where we develop new prototypes.

+  3. To run the official CPRS, you need to change the VISTA file that holds a cypher.
+[Follow this instruction](https://github.com/vistadataproject/nodeVISTA/wiki/Replacing-OSEHRA-VistA-Encryption-Ciper)

 Finally - how to __Suspend (pause) and Resume__: to temporarily suspend the VM, just call _vagrant suspend_ and resume with _vagrant resume_.